MSW Enrollment Guide

 • If you accept a larger Grad PLUS loan for indirect costs, you will receive a refund to your bank account as a direct deposit.
 Refunds will be initiated by the Bursar's Office about a week before classes begin.
 After you receive a refund and realize you don't need that excess money, you can email finaid@du.edu and return a portion of it back to DU.
 You can also email finaid@du.edu to increase or decrease quarter amounts as the year progresses.

 • To figure out how much of a Grad PLUS loan to request for, you take the average cost of attendance for an MSW student, minus your merit scholarship, minus your Federal Loan amount, minus work-study, minus any other external scholarships you may have received.
 The remaining amount is what you potentially receive for that academic year.
-The Grad PLUS loan interest rate for 2023-2024 is 8.05%.
+The Grad PLUS loan interest rate for summer 2024 is 8.05% and fall 2024 is 9.08%.
 This interest rate is fixed for the life of the loan and you do not need to start paying off the loan until 6 months after you graduate.
 It's better to apply for the Grad PLUS loan at the beginning of the year and utilize the loan later than to not apply and realize you need it later on.

 If you have questions regarding FAFSA, federal loans or the GradPLUS loan, please email finaid@du.edu